nicdev/CodeIgniter-Multiple-File-Upload/README.md

+#PLEASE READ:
+This repo is no longer maintained.
+Please see @anuragrath's [fork](https://github.com/anuragrath/CodeIgniter-Multiple-File-Upload) for the latest version.

 #CodeIgniter Multiple Upload Library
 Just an extension to the existing Upload class to take advantage of multiple uploads in one form field